ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ## Getting Started

 From the `nimble` directory:
     1. Run `npm install`
     1. Run `npm run build`
-   1. Run `npm run storybook -w @ni/nimble-components` to view the components in Storybook
-      - Note: **you'll need to refresh your browser window to see style changes**.
+    1. Run `npm run storybook -w @ni/nimble-components` to view the components in Storybook **Note**: You will need to refresh your browser window to see style changes.

 ## Develop New Components

+### Folder structure

-### Create a new folder named after your component with some core files
+Create a new folder named after your component with some core files:

 | File                      | Description |
 | ------------------------- | ----------- |